andrew henderson menu

 Today, the GILTI tax rate ranges between 10.5% and 13.125% and is scheduled to increase in 2026 to a higher limit of around 16.5%.

-Individuals who qualify for the GILTI tax rate and deemed to control foreign corporations must pay the tax if they own at least 10% of the foreign corporation’s vote or value.
+Individuals are subject to the GILTI tax if they own at least 10% of the vote or value of a foreign corporation and are deemed to control it.
 Any foreign corporation with over 50% ownership by a US shareholder is also liable for GILTI tax.

 It’s important to draw a distinction between GILTI Foreign Tax Credit and Foreign Tax Credit on other foreign-source income.
-In certain circumstances, a Foreign Tax Credit of 80% of the GILTI income is allowed but is not allowed to be carried over.
+In certain circumstances, a Foreign Tax Credit of 80% of the GILTI income is allowed but cannot be carried over.

 Planning to Save on Your Taxes?